 This link from Child Care Aware provides information about the coronavirus and child care settings.

 - Office of Head Start: Coronavirus Prevention and Resources

 This link provides information for Head Start programs about prevention and management of the coronavirus.

+*The above information has been provided by the Illinois Early Learn Project.
 For more information visit the Illinois Early Learning Project website